MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/audio/default-audio-endpoint-selection.md

 In addition, the Windows 10 heuristic assigns a rank value (_nRankXxx_ in this topic) to each enum value within a factor category.
 This rank value establishes the relative importance among all enum values under the same factor.

-These _WeightFactor\_Xxx_ and _nRankXxx_ values are stored in the registry during operating system installation.
-Registry storage makes it easier for OEMs to customize the default audio endpoint's selection process.
+These _WeightFactor\_Xxx_ and _nRankXxx_ values are stored by Windows in the registry during operating system installation.
 The set of parameters for the heuristic's rank calculation depends on the endpoint's characteristics.
 The following table shows an example set of parameters.

 | **Weight of endpoint factor** | **Rank value of endpoint factor** |
 | --- | --- |